 From private translucency to watermarking.
 Once we have a private translucent PRF, it is fairly straightforward to obtain from it a family of watermarkable PRFs.
 Our construction roughly follows the high-level blueprint described in [CHN+16].
 Take any private translucent PRF with public parameters pp and testing key tk.
 We now describe a (secretly-verifiable) watermarking scheme for the family of private puncturable PRFs associated with pp. The watermarking secret key consists of several randomly chosen domain elements $h_1, \ldots, h_d \in \mathcal{X}$ and the testing key tk for the private translucent PRF.
-To watermark a PRF key k (output by SampleKey), the marking algorithm evaluates the PRF on $h_1, \ldots, h_d$ and uses the outputs to derive a special point $x^ \in \mathcal{X}$ .
-The watermarked key $sk{x^}$ is the key k punctured at the point $x^$ .
-By definition, this means that if the watermarked key $sk{x^}$ is used to evaluate the PRF at $x^$ , then the resulting value lies in the hidden sparse subset $S \subseteq \mathcal{Y}$ specific to the private translucent PRF.
+To watermark a PRF key k (output by SampleKey), the marking algorithm evaluates the PRF on h_1, \ldots, h_d and uses the outputs to derive a special point $x^ \in \mathcal{X}$.
+The watermarked key sk{x^} is the key k punctured at the point x^ .
+By definition, this means that if the watermarked key sk{x^} is used to evaluate the PRF at x^ , then the resulting value lies in the hidden sparse subset $S \subseteq \mathcal{Y}$ specific to the private translucent PRF.

-To test whether a particular program (i.e., circuit) is marked, the verification algorithm first evaluates the circuit at $h_1, \ldots, h_d$ .
-Then, it uses the evaluations to derive the special point $x^$ .
-Finally, the verification algorithm evaluates the program at $x^$ to obtain a value $y^$ .
-Using the testing key tk, the verification algorithm checks to see if $y^$ lies in the hidden set S associated with the public parameters of the private translucent PRF.
+To test whether a particular program (i.e., circuit) is marked, the verification algorithm first evaluates the circuit at h_1, \ldots, h_d .
+Then, it uses the evaluations to derive the special point x^ .
+Finally, the verification algorithm evaluates the program at x^ to obtain a value y^ .
+Using the testing key tk, the verification algorithm checks to see if y^ lies in the hidden set S associated with the public parameters of the private translucent PRF.
 Correctness follows from the fact that the punctured key is functionality-preserving (i.e., computes the PRF correctly at all but the punctured point).
-Security of the watermarking scheme follows from the fact that the special point $x^$ .
-Furthermore, the adversary cannot distinguish the elements of the hidden set S from random elements in the range $\mathcal{Y}$ .
-Intuitively then, the only effective way for the adversary to remove the watermark is to change the behavior of the marked program on many points (i.e., at least one of $h_1, \ldots, h_d, x^$ ).
+Security of the watermarking scheme follows from the fact that the watermarked key hides the special point x^ .
+Furthermore, the adversary cannot distinguish the elements of the hidden set S from random elements in the range Y. Intuitively then, the only effective way for the adversary to remove the watermark is to change the behavior of the marked program on many points (i.e., at least one of h_1, \ldots, h_d, x^).
 But to do so, we show that such an adversary necessarily corrupts the functionality on a noticeable fraction of the domain.
 In Section 6, we formalize these notions and show that every private translucent PRF gives rise to a watermarkable family of PRFs.
+In fact, we show that starting from private translucent PRFs, we obtain a watermarkable family of PRFs satisfying a stronger notion of mark-unremovability security compared to the construction in [BLW17].
+We discuss this in greater detail in Section 6 (Remark 6.11).

 Message-embedding via t-puncturing.
 Previous watermarking constructions [CHN+16, BLW17] also supported a stronger notion of watermarking called "message-embedding" watermarking.
-In a messageembedding scheme, the marking algorithm also takes as input a message $m \in \{0, 1\}^t$ and outputs a watermarked program with the message m embedded within it.
-The verification algorithm is replaced with an extraction algorithm which takes as input a watermarked program (and in the secret-key setting, the watermarking secret key), and either outputs "unmarked" or the embedded message.
+In a message-embedding scheme, the marking algorithm also takes as input a message $m \in \{0,1\}^t$ and outputs a watermarked program with the message m embedded within it.
+The verification algorithm is replaced with an extraction algorithm that takes as input a watermarked program (and in the secret-key setting, the watermarking secret key), and either outputs "unmarked" or the embedded message.
 The unremovability property is strengthened to say that given a program with an embedded message m, the adversary cannot produce a similar program on which the extraction algorithm outputs something other than m.
-Both the Cohen et al. as well as the Boneh et al. constructions leverage reprogrammability to obtain a message-embedding watermarking scheme-that is, the program's outputs on certain special inputs are modified to contain a (blinded) version of m (which the verification algorithm can then extract).
+Existing watermarking constructions [CHN+16, BLW17] leverage reprogrammability to obtain a message-embedding watermarking scheme-that is, the program's outputs on certain special inputs are modified to contain a (blinded) version of m (which the verification algorithm can then extract).